ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 Here is an excerpt from N.T.
 Thomopoulos' book, "Essentials of Monte Carlo Simulation: Statistical Methods for Building Simulation Models":
->To apply the Monte Carol method, the analyst constructs a mathematical model that simulates a real system.
+>To apply the Monte Carlo method, the analyst constructs a mathematical model that simulates a real system.
 A large number of random sampling of the model is applied yielding a large number of random samples of output results from the model. [...]
 The method is based on running the model many times as in random sampling.